Regularization

 , with some transition functions, which we will now describe.

-Technical assumption: in this Section we assume that all are bosons, and
+Technical assumption: in this Section we assume that all

-that is a “classical” ( i.e. not super) Lie group.
+is a “classical” ( i.e. not super) Lie group.
 This is enough for our

 considerations.